-That does not mean that the individual who quoted to you that their required build date was 1990 or later was “wrong” though.
+That does not mean that the individual who quoted you that their required build date was 1990 or later was “wrong,” though.
 The HUD requirements are the absolute minimum that HUD will accept for the program.
 Lenders may impose additional “overlays” or guidelines/restrictions they feel are necessary in addition to the HUD guidelines.

-If your home meets all these requirements and you speak with a lender that will still not lend on your property, take heart, you may still be able to find the loan you are looking for.
+If your home meets all these requirements and you speak with a lender that will still not lend on your property, take heart; you may still be able to find the loan you are looking for.
 It may be just a matter of shopping around to find a lender willing to accept your circumstances, so my advice is to keep looking and asking.